 Why Choose Combs Waterkotte for DUI Defense in Granite City, IL

-When you’re facing DUI charges in Granite City, IL, you need more than just a lawyer — you need a defense team that knows how to fight, how to protect your license, and how to get results.
-Here’s why drivers throughout Granite City, IL trust Combs Waterkotte to defend them in DUI cases.
+When charged with DUI in Granite City, IL, you need more than just legal advice — you need a dedicated defense team that can protect your license and deliver real results.
+Here’s why people in Granite City, IL count on Combs Waterkotte to handle their DUI defense.

 Extensive DUI Defense Experience